exasol/sqlalchemy-exasol/doc/user_guide/index.rst

 ~~~~~~~~~~~~~

 - Schema name and parameters are optional for the host URL
-- At least on Unix systems you can pass URL parameter `CONNECTIONLCALL=en_US.UTF-8` to avoid errors due to different code pages used by the client process (Python) and the EXASOL driver.
 - Always use all lower-case identifiers for schema, table and column names.
 SQLAlchemy treats all lower-case identifiers as case-insensitive, the dialect takes care of transforming the identifier into a case-insensitive representation of the specific database (in case of EXASol this is upper-case as for Oracle)
 - As of Exasol client driver version 4.1.2 you can pass the flag `INTTYPESINRESULTSIFPOSSIBLE=y` in the connection string (or configure it in your DSN).
 This will convert DECIMAL data types to Integer-like data types.
 Creating integers takes on about 30% of the time compared to Decimals.